PredictiveEcology/SpaDES/cran-comments.md

         New submission
         Suggests or Enhances not in mainstream repositories: fastshp
-        Package has a VignetteBuilder field but no prebuilt vignette index.

 2. We provide helper functions that assist with loading user data into the global environment.